chroma-core/chroma/rust/wal3/README.md

 first level of interior nodes point to the second level, and that level points to the leaves.

-This is, strictly speaking, an optimization, but one that will allow us to scale the log to beyond all forseeable current requirements.
+This is, strictly speaking, an optimization, but one that will allow us to scale the log to beyond all foreseeable current requirements.
 20-25 pointers in the root, or 2kB are all that's needed to capture a log that's more than a petabyte in size if the log is written at maximum batch size.
 Compare that to 5k pointers or 329kB for a single manifest.
 We're dealing with kilobytes per manifest for a log that's petabytes, but when each manifest targets < 1MB in size, the difference at